Skip to main content

 Vietnam's climate is one of the most regionally varied in Southeast Asia — a country stretching 1,650 kilometres north to south straddles multiple climate zones, meaning there is no single "best time" that applies nationwide.
 The north (Hanoi, Ha Long Bay, Sapa) has a distinct cool, dry winter and hot, humid summer.
 The central coast (Hue, Da Nang, Hoi An) has its peak season from February to August but is hit by typhoons in October–November.
 The south (Ho Chi Minh City, Mekong Delta, Phu Quoc) has a classic tropical dry and wet season.
 Understanding which region you plan to visit is essential for planning around the weather.

-North Vietnam: Best October–April
+North Vietnam Best Time to Visit Vietnam: Best October–April

-Central Vietnam: Best February–August
+Central Vietnam: Best Time to Visit (February–August)

 South Vietnam: Best November–April